-Barrier Description Industry Sector Healthcare Drug Discovery Agri- tech (drug compounds or biomarkers etc.) The majority of farms lack the necessary information technology infrastructure, connectivity and data storage capabilities.
-These will need to be upgraded significantly and become more robust before AI solutions can be successfully deployed in agriculture. √ Institutional Readiness can be successfully deployed in agriculture.
-To realise the value of AI, particularly in the healthcare sector, players such as the NHS need to incorporate AI expertise into the organisational structure and governance.
-Healthcare systems between countries are diverse and complex, penetrating these institutions and gaining acceptance will be challenging for the field. √ Largescale implementation of AI systems is needed for efficient adoption in healthcare systems.
-Precision and improvements in AI systems are gained through more data and experience in a given field thus efficacy outcomes will depend on uptake. ✓ Al and connected devices represents more complexity for farmers.
-The majority of farms lack the necessary information technology infrastructure, connectivity and data storage. ✓ Existing players Google Brain, the deep learning project for Google is a growing key player in the biosciences application of AI.
+Barrier Description Industry Sector

+Healthcare Drug Agri-

+Discovery tech

+(drug compounds or biomarkers etc.)

+The majority of farms lack the necessary \checkmark

+information technology infrastructure,

+connectivity and data storage capabilities.

+These will need to be upgraded significantly

+and become more robust before AI solutions

+1 11 11 11 1 can be successfully deployed in agriculture.

+Institutional Readiness To realise the value of AI, particularly in the \checkmark

+Readiness healthcare sector, players such as the NHS need to incorporate AI expertise into the

+organisational structure and governance.

+Healthcare systems between countries are

+diverse and complex, penetrating these

+institutions and gaining acceptance will be

+challenging for the field.

+Largescale implementation of AI systems is \checkmark

+needed for efficient adoption in healthcare •

+systems.
+Precision and improvements in AI

+systems are gained through more data and

+experience in a given field thus efficacy

+outcomes will depend on uptake.

+AI and connected devices represents more \checkmark

+complexity for farmers.
+The majority of farms

+lack the necessary information technology

+infrastructure, connectivity and data storage.

+Existing players Google Brain, the deep learning project for \checkmark

+Google is a growing key player in the

+biosciences application of AI.
 The company has been aggressively hiring AI experts globally.

-Many experts suggest that Alphabet (Google's parent company) will spin-up an AI powered drug discovery company in the near future ✓ There are questions as to whether biotech companies, especially smaller ones, will be able to optimally access AI technologies.
-6 ✓ ✓ A lack of standards, poor transparency around data use and ownership, as well as the difficulty of gathering and sharing data exacerbate the situation for developers who have limited data.
-Initiatives such as the Climate Corporation's FieldView Drive, John Deere's JD Link, and Farmobile's PUC aim to make the collection and transfer of data faster and easier. ✓ Regulatory Al solutions in healthcare muddy the distinction between making recommendations and making decisions, which could lead regulatory bodies such as the FDA to regard the systems as medical devices and subject them to regulatory scrutiny, which would be more costly and time-consuming for development. √
+Many experts suggest that Alphabet (Google's

+parent company) will spin-up an Al powered

+drug discovery company in the near future

+There are questions as to whether biotech \checkmark \checkmark

+companies, especially smaller ones, will be •

+able to optimally access AI technologies.
+6

+A lack of standards, poor transparency around \checkmark

+data use and ownership, as well as the

+difficulty of gathering and sharing data

+exacerbate the situation for developers who

+have limited data.
+Initiatives such as the

+Climate Corporation's FieldView Drive, John

+Deere's JD Link, and Farmobile's PUC aim to

+make the collection and transfer of data faster

+Regulatory and easier.

+Regulatory Al solutions in healthcare muddy the distinction between making recommendations V

+and making decisions, which could lead

+regulatory bodies such as the FDA to regard

+the systems as medical devices and subject

+them to regulatory scrutiny, which would be

+more costly and time-consuming for

+1 1 1